ibm-cloud-docs/cis/getting-started.md

 Before you begin using {{site.data.keyword.cis_short_notm}}:

 * You'll need an [IBMid](https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776).
-Then, you can order your services through your IBM Cloud Account, or through the new [IBM Cloud internet Services console](https://{DomainName}/catalog/services/internet-services), depending on your preference.
+Then, you can order your services through your IBM Cloud Account, or through the new [{{site.data.keyword.cis_full_notm}} console](https://{DomainName}/catalog/services/internet-services), depending on your preference.

 * If you need assistance in obtaining an account to use {{site.data.keyword.cis_short_notm}}, [contact your IBM Sales representative](https://{DomainName}/cloud/support) for more guidance on getting started.